tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCMD 工具_intl_en.md

               ...

-an easy-to-use but powerful command-line tool. try 'coscmd -h' to get more information.
-Try 'coscmd sub-command -h' to learn the usage of all commands, for example 'coscmd upload -h'
+an easy-to-use but powerful command-line tool. try 'coscmd -h' to get more informations. try 'coscmd sub-command -h' to learn all command usage, likes 'coscmd upload -h'

 positional arguments: